Organizing Youth & Families

 We have a unique “hybrid” model of social change, linking grassroots organizing, leadership development and policy advocacy.
 We work to win citywide policy change and budget investments, while remaining rooted in the schools and neighborhoods where families are facing the greatest challenges in our city.
 We believe in parent organizing – where the parents and guardians of public school children make change, in youth organizing, where young people lead their own advocacy campaigns, and in inter-generational organizing, where young people and adults work together to create lasting community change.

-Learn more here about Y-MAC, P-MAC, and SMAC.
+Learn more here about Y-MAC and P-MAC

 FAMILIES STRUGGLING TO STAY IN SAN FRANCISCO